Intersex for parents

 We know that it can be difficult making decisions, and there can be a lot of pressure to act quickly without good information on the long-term consequences.
-The support that we offer is constrained because we depend on volunteers, but we’re happy to do our best to help – without judgement – regardless of your child’s history.
+We and our partner organisations are happy to do our best to help — without judgment — regardless of your child’s history.

 What kinds of diagnoses are there?

 There are many different kinds of intersex body and sex characteristics.
-We come across children and adults with XXY or Klinefelter syndrome, androgen insensitivity syndrome (AIS), 5-alpha-reductase deficiency, mosaicism, hypospadias, Turner syndrome (X0), Mayer-Rokitansky-Küster-Hauser syndrome (MRKH), micropenis, ambiguous genitalia, congenital adrenal hyperplasia (CAH), clitoromegaly, hyperandrogenism, and many more.
+We come across children and adults with XXY or Klinefelter syndrome, androgen insensitivity (AIS), 5α-reductase deficiency (5α‐RD2), 17ß-hydroxysteroid dehydrogenase 3 deficiency (17β‐HSD3), hypospadias, Turner syndrome (X0), Mayer-Rokitansky-Küster-Hauser (MRKH), micropenis, ambiguous genitalia, congenital adrenal hyperplasia (CAH), clitoromegaly, hyperandrogenism, and many more.